Coronavirus/Infectious Disease Resource Page

 Aug.
 8, 2022

 We are excited to start the Fall 2022 semester at LC State!
 As we prepare for the fall term, we want to highlight a few updates and opportunities for you, the members of our campus community.

 People have inquired about our COVID-19 protocols for the fall 2022 semester.
 Will masks be required?
 Are we continuing with weekly testing?
 What happens if someone does get infected with COVID-19?
-Compared with where things stood in the Spring 2020 when the pandemic first began, we have learned a lot about COVID-19 and one of the realities we are facing is that variants of COVID-19 are likely going to be in our future for years to come.
+Compared to Spring 2020 when the pandemic first began, we have learned a lot about COVID-19 since.
+One of the realities we are facing is that variants of COVID-19 are likely going to be in our future for years to come.
 So, what should you expect this fall?

 - Unless severe circumstances call for a different response, we will be operating with masks optional.
 That is, people are encouraged to wear a mask if they feel more comfortable doing so but, with the exception of requirements associated with specific internship or clinical experiences, wearing a mask at LC State will not be required.